September is National

 I’m looking forward to seeing you at SOPL!

 -Ms. Keisha, Head of Youth Services

 New titles are available for you in the “New YA/Teen” area, along with special displays of books.
 During your next visit, say hello and introduce yourself – I might ask you what your literary appetite is!

 Teen Library Cards are issued to resident patrons in grades 6-12.

 Got a question?
 Do you have an idea for a program?
 Call the library or send an email to the Youth Services Department and someone will get back to you.

 The VolunTEEN Program is held during the summer months from the end of the South Orange-Maplewood district school year until mid-August, or 6-7 weeks.
 Started in 2009, this program is open to middle school and high school students.
 Those interested must complete an application and attend an orientation session to participate.
-While COVID-19 shifted the process during the summer of 2020, the work didn’t stop!
+While COVID-19 shifted the process in the last couple of years, the work didn’t stop!
 VolunTEENs rolled up their sleeves to help with community projects and library programming.
-As a result, they were honored as November’s Villagers of the Month and presented with a proclamation by the Village of South Orange.
+As a result, they were honored as November’s Villagers of the Month (2020) and presented with a proclamation by the Village of South Orange (pictured bottom left).